Glossary

 No Claims Bonus

 Section titled “No Claims Bonus”A premium adjustment that returns a portion of premium to the cedent if losses remain below a defined threshold during the contract period.
-Implemented as a conditional Scale operator on the premium side.

 Non-Proportional Reinsurance